Infection Control Annual Statement

 The lead for infection prevention and control at Woodbury Surgery is Tamsin Proud (Practice Nurse)

-The IPC Lead is supported by Gill Wolf, Practice Manager
+The IPC Lead is supported by Gill Isaacs, Practice Manager

 a.
 Infection transmission incidents (significant events)